 The Authority Training Needs Analysis (TNA) process continues to assess the need for this type of training at least annually.
-For 2017/18 a pilot programme for aspiring leaders and management apprenticeships has been approved for all levels within the organisation and for both operational and support staff.
+This TNA is translated into prioritised learning programmes, approved by the Training Strategy Group and scrutinised to ensure alignment with business priorities and the business continuity succession plans.